eatincrispies/NFSMWHelicopterOptions/README.md

 - Created by **eatincrispies / XeroAbsolute**.
 - The game-structure reference **NFSPluginSDK** by berkayylmao was used to cross-check several internal layouts.
-- Thanks to fierelier for MinGW Support and PSEH
+- Thanks to fierelier for MinGW Support
 - Thanks to the Need for Speed modding community for tools and documentation.

 No Electronic Arts source code or game assets are included.
 The mod only